 You can talk to the study doctor about any questions or concerns you have about this study or to report side effects or injuries.
-Contact the study doctor (insert name of study doctor[s]) at (insert telephone number, and email address if appropriate).
+Contact the study doctor (insert name of study doctor[s]) at (insert telephone number).

-For questions about your rights while in this study, call the (insert name of organization or center) Institutional Review Board at (insert telephone number).
+For questions about your rights while in this study, call the (insert IRB contact) Institutional Review Board at (insert telephone number).